 * Moir Ayers, song leader

-* Rev. Chas M. Ramsay, Ph.D, Associate prof. Of Religion, Greensboro College
+* Rev. Chas M. Ramsay, Ph.D, Associate Professor of Religion, Greensboro College

 |26||-- Hickory Grove Methodist Church, Pomona Rd.

 * April 20 [1955,1960,1966?]

 |28||-- Hopewell Wesleyan Methodist Church, Hopewell Rd, Summerfield, NC